 QA3 3.2.1 Inclusive environment - Outdoor and indoor spaces are organised and adapted to support every child's participation and to engage every child in quality experiences in both built and natural environments.

 QA6 6.2.2 Access and participation - Effective partnerships support children's access, inclusion and participation in the program.
-QA7 7.2.2 Educational leadership - The educational leader is supported and leads the development and implementation of the educational program and assessment and planning cycle.
+L · implementation of the educational program and assessment and planning cycle.

 Aim